 4. YouTube TV

 YouTube TV was launched in 2017 as Google’s parent company’s venture into IPTV services.
-It offers live TV from popular cable TV networks like ABC, CBS, and NBC.
+It offers live TV from popular cable networks, including ABC, CBS, and NBC.

-Channels on the lineup include sports, news, and entertainment channels.
+The lineup includes various channels, featuring sports, news, and entertainment.
 YouTube TV’s DVR capabilities let you record live events to watch later at your convenience.

 How to Install YouTube TV on FireStick